 Klonopin (clonazepam) belongs to a group of drugs called benzodiazepines.
 It corrects unbalanced chemicals in the brain and is used as a seizure medication, and therefore is referred to as an anti-epileptic drug.
 It has also found widespread use in psychiatry, treating panic disorders among other things.
 Klonopin is a habit-forming drug meaning it can be very addictive.
-Because of its effects on your central nervous system, withdrawal following quitting use can be far-reaching.
-Withdrawal happens when your body has grown accustomed to the presence of a certain substance in the system.
-When that substance is no longer there you experience physical and psychological symptoms.
+Because of its effects on the Central nervous system, withdrawal following quitting use can be far-reaching.
+Withdrawal happens when a body has grown accustomed to the presence of a certain substance in the system.
+When that substance is no longer there one may experience physical and psychological symptoms.
 Klonopin withdrawal symptoms vary from person to person, depending on a variety of things, but most commonly the duration and amount of Klonopin taken.
-They can affect the way your body functions and be difficult to manage on your own.
+They can affect the way the body functions and be difficult to manage on your own.

-In this article, we will explore what you can expect when going through Klonopin withdrawal and the best ways to cope with the most common symptoms.
+In this article, we will explore what a patient can expect when going through Klonopin withdrawal and the best ways to cope with the most common symptoms.

 About Klonopin Withdrawal